Fomode3D/Documentation-1/docs/source/producers/monitoring.rst

 Technical notes
 ===============

-The following summarises some important technical considerations:
+The following summarizes some important technical considerations:

 1. The ``Elasticsearch`` instances uses a named volume ``esdata`` for data persistence between restarts.
 It exposes ``HTTP`` port ``9200`` for communication with other containers.
 2. Environment variable defaults can be found in the file ``.env``.